galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 > The definition of differential expression analysis given by [EBI](https://www.ebi.ac.uk/training/online/course/functional-genomics-ii-common-technologies-and-data-analysis-methods/differential-gene) means taking the normalised read count data and performing statistical analysis to discover quantitative changes in expression levels between experimental groups.
 For example, we use statistical testing to decide whether, for a given gene, an observed difference in read counts is significant, that is, whether it is greater than what would be expected just due to natural random variation.
 {: .comment}

-In principle, DEA is a causal analysis, which falls into Rung 2 --- intervention, according to Judea Pearl.
+In principle, DEA is a causal analysis; but in reality, it is hampered by the complexity of experimental situation and measurement.
 Back to our datasets --- CP and CN, they are from two experimental groups.
-By DEA, we hope to pinpoint the candidate genes that lead to dental caries, from which we will reply on Heinz to infer the related pathways.
+By DEA, we hope to pinpoint the candidate genes relevant to dental caries first, then we will use Heinz to infer the related pathways.

 ## Which tools are available for DEA?

-There are a few canned tools commonly used for DEA, like [Limma](https://bioconductor.org/packages/release/bioc/html/limma.html) and [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), here in this tutorial, we use DESeq2 for DEA.
+There are a few canned tools commonly used for DEA, like [Limma](https://bioconductor.org/packages/release/bioc/html/limma.html) and [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
+If you are interested, you may look up the pros and cons for each tool.
+Here we use DESeq2.

 ## Conduct differential expression analysis

+After learning about differential expression analysis, let's get some hands-on experience.

 > ### {% icon hands_on %} Hands-on: DEA via DESeq2
 >